+''' rdd = sc.parallelize([('Alice',12,80), ('Bob',15,120)]) df = hc.createDataFrame(rdd, ['name', 'age', 'height']) '''

+From a Text File

+When you have a file with some known structure and format you can read the file into an RDD and then leverage the same available options to convert it to a DataFrame.

+''' from pyspark.sql import Row lines = sc.textFile("examples/src/main/resources/people.txt") parts = lines.map(lambda 1: l.split(",")) people = parts.map(lambda p: Row(name=p[0], age=int(p[1]))) Infer the schema, and register the DataFrame as a table. schemaPeople = sqlContext.inferSchema(people) schemaPeople.registerTempTable("people") SQL can be run over DataFrames that have been registered as a table. teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19") '''

+The following Scala example is presented to show the benefit of defining a full class on the fly (or defining it elsewhere) to provide "column" names & data types and then constructing a new one for each row during the second map transformation below:

 '''

-rdd = sc.parallelize([('Alice',12,80), ('Bob',15,120)])

-'''

-df = hc.createDataFrame(rdd, ['name', 'age', 'height'])

-Create DF from a Text File

-When you have a file with some known structure and format you can read the file into an RDD and then leverage the same available options to convert it to a DataFrame. from pyspark.sql import Row

-'''

-lines = sc.textFile("examples/src/main/resources/people.txt")

-parts = lines.map(lambda l: l.split(","))

-people = parts.map(lambda p: Row(name=p[0], age=int(p[1])))

-'''

-'''

-Infer the schema, and register the DataFrame as a table.

-schemaPeople = sqlContext.inferSchema(people)

-schemaPeople.registerTempTable("people")

-'''

-SQL can be run over DataFrames that have been registered as a table.

-teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19") While this course has focused on Python and pyspark, the following Scala example is being presented for this same scenario to show how it can benefit from defining a full class on the fly (or defined elsewhere) to provide "column" names & data types and then constructing a new one for each row during the second map transformation below

-'''

 val sqlContext = new org.apache.spark.sql.SQLContext(sc)

 // this is used to implicitly convert an RDD to a DataFrame.

 import sqlContext.implicits.

-'''

-'''

 case class Person(name: String, age: Int)

-'''

-'''

 val people = sc.textFile("examples/src/main/resources/people.txt")

 .map(.split(","))

 .map(p => Person(p(0), p(1).trim.toInt)).toDF()

 '''